Postgraduate Course: Operational Research in the Energy Industry (MATH11193)

 - Formulate power system operational and planning problems and implement them in a modelling language.

-- Discuss mathematical methods relevant to power system reliability.
+- Specify, interpret and analyse mathematical theory and models relevant to power system reliability.

 |Fundamentals of Power System Economics, D. S. Kirschen and G. Strbac, Wiley-Blackwell.
 ISBN 978-0470845721.
 (Online access through library). |

 Power System Economics: Designing Markets for Electricity, S. Stoft, Wiley-Blackwell.
 ISBN 978-0471150404.
 (Online access through library).

 SUSTAINABLE ENERGY without the hot air, David JC Mackay https://www.withouthotair.com/download.html